-As I pedaled on my spin bike this morning, the words of my favorite iFIT instructor, Nicole, echoed in my mind: "What is a dream that is so big that you have to grow into it?
+Feb 24, 2024: As I pedaled on my spin bike this morning, the words of my favorite iFIT instructor, Nicole, echoed in my mind: "What is a dream that is so big that you have to grow into it?
 One that scares you a little bit."
 For me, that dream is Hillyndale Road Farm—a venture that continues to push me to evolve and expand, even as it fills me with excitement tinged with a hint of trepidation.

 From Academia to Agriculture:

 Twenty years ago, as a wide-eyed undergraduate at the University of Connecticut, I had different aspirations.
 My dream was to become a professor and conduct research in South Africa.
 But life has a funny way of leading us down unexpected paths.
 Today, I find myself just five minutes from my alma mater, tending to chicken coops and envisioning the growth of a farm business.
 It's a testament to the ever-changing nature of dreams and our capacity to embrace new roles and identities.
-I am a mother, a wife, an educator, and a homesteader—each facet adding depth and richness to my journey.
+I am a mother, a partner, an educator, and a homesteader—each facet adding depth and richness to my journey.

 The Roots of Homesteading: